Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 How To Discuss the Problem of Absenteeism

-Once you’ve discovered a pattern of excessive employee absenteeism, it’s time to sit down and have a one-on-one conversation with the team member.
-That’s easier said than done.
+Once you’ve discovered the pattern of excessive employee absenteeism, it’s time to sit down and have a one-on-one conversation with the team member.
+But that’s easier said than done sometimes.
 The reality is, clearly communicating with an employee about their excessive absenteeism (and addressing the issue head-on) can be tricky.
-Here are six tips to help you talk about excessive employee absenteeism with your employee.
+Here are six tips to help you talk about excessive employee absenteeism more with your employee.

 1. Clearly Communicate Attendance Policies and Absence Procedures